bobo520526/camel/readme.txt

+This is 8848.
-Git is a version control system.
+CAMEL is a version control system.
-Git is free softwaress.
+CAMEL is free shop.

-by boob
+by bobo